aelassas/wexflow/README.md

 ## Wexflow

-Wexflow is an open-source, cross-platform workflow engine and automation platform designed to streamline and automate recurring tasks.
-Wexflow offers a robust solution for building automation and workflow processes with ease.
+Wexflow is a powerful, open-source, cross-platform workflow engine and automation platform built to simplify and automate recurring tasks.
+It provides a robust foundation for designing and executing complex workflows with ease.

+Wexflow includes:
+- A cross-platform workflow server
-Wexflow provides a cross-platform workflow server, an admin dashboard for designing, managing, and tracking workflows, sequential workflows, flowchart workflows, and approval workflows on generic business objects called records.
+- A modern web-based admin dashboard for designing, managing, and monitoring workflows
+- Support for sequential, flowchart, and approval workflows built around generic business objects called **records**

-Wexflow provides 100+ activities for different kind of tasks and allows custom integration with other solutions through custom activities and Wexflow API.
+With over **100 built-in activities**, Wexflow supports a wide range of tasks out of the box—from file operations and system processes to scripting, networking, and more.
+You can also extend its capabilities by creating **custom activities** or integrating with external systems via the **Wexflow API**.

+Whether you're automating simple scheduled jobs or orchestrating complex business processes, Wexflow offers a flexible, extensible, and developer-friendly solution.

 ## Features